MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/replace-a-windows-7-computer-with-a-windows-10-computer.md

     * Generation: 2
     * Memory: 2048 MB
     * Hard disk: 60 GB (dynamic disk)
+    * Install an operating system from a network-based installation server

 2. Start the PC0007 virtual machine, and press **Enter** to start the Pre-Boot Execution Environment (PXE) boot.
-The VM will now load the Windows PE boot image from the WDS server.
+The VM will now load the Windows PE boot image from MDT01 (or MDT02 if at a remote site).

     ![The initial PXE boot process](../images/mdt-03-fig05.png "The initial PXE boot process")